Cosplay Model Liz Katz Flashes Breasts While Lifting Shirt In Latest Instagram Snap

 In the photo, which was uploaded Tuesday night on Instagram, Liz was standing in front of a white closet in what appears to be her room, wearing a black beanie and a yellow top.
 As the image was taken from the waist up, it’s not clear what else she was wearing, but that clearly wasn’t meant to be the focus of the snap.
 That’s because the cosplayer lifted her shirt all the way up to her chin, essentially flashing her breasts but staying within Instagram’s no-nudity policy by censoring her nipples with a pair of white-and-pink paw icons.

-Aside from keeping the focus on her chest, Liz also thrilled her fanbase by giving them a good look at her flat midsection, which was fully exposed as she lifted her top.
+Aside from keeping the focus on her chest, Liz also thrilled her fan base by giving them a good look at her flat midsection, which was fully exposed as she lifted her top.
 The 31-year-old cosplay model wore her long blond hair down, allowing a few strands to touch her bosoms, and also seemed to opt for a natural makeup look that accentuated her beauty.

 As she often does, Liz accompanied the sultry snap with a playful caption, advising her followers to keep their “paws” off her because she’s not a pet.